pytroll/satpy/doc/source/config.rst

 As mentioned above, if setting an environment variable then it must be a colon-separated string and must be set **before** calling/importing Satpy.
+If the environment variable is a single path it will be converted to a list when Satpy is imported.

 .. code-block:: bash